 - Do unauthorized people have access to data?

 - What happens when software conflicts with the employee’s machine or device?

 5. Mobile devices

-You cannot rely on city employees to secure their own smartphones.
-It’s good practice for cities to either issue city-owned smartphones that are locked down, secured by IT professionals, and used only for city business, or to limit access to city data only through city-owned or city-issued desktop and laptop computers.
+You cannot rely on employees to secure their own smartphones.
+It’s good practice for towns and cities to either issue municipal-owned smartphones that are locked down, secured by IT professionals, and used only for business, or to limit access to data only through municipal-owned or municipal-issued desktop and laptop computers.

-Do you have concerns about overlooked devices leaving gaping security holes at your city?
+Do you have concerns about overlooked devices leaving gaping security holes at your town or city?
 Reach out to us today.

 This post was originally published on September 18, 2019 and updated on November 16, 2023.